pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 ```

 In this file we hardcode the data to be used by the kernel.
 This data will be loaded in memory together with your application code.
 In general, to verify your code you may want to randomly generate the above data.
-Or you may want to test your kernel on different problem sizes, e.g. varying the length of the vectors, without having to manually rewrite the file.
+You may also want to test your kernel on different problem sizes, e.g. varying the length of the vectors, without having to manually rewrite the file.
 This can be achieved by generating the data header file with a Python script.
 You may have a look at the `sw/blas/axpy/datagen` folder in the root of this repository as an example.
 You may reuse several of the functions defined in `sw/blas/axpy/datagen/datagen.py`.
 Eventually, we will promote these functions to a dedicated Python module which can be easily reused.

 #### Compiling the C Code